You never get a second chance to make a good first impression.

 Keep testing and iterating

-Creating a seamless digital customer onboarding experience in banking is an area that will be challenging for the foreseeable future, but it presents a tremendous opportunity.
+Creating a seamless digital banking onboarding experience for the user is an area that will be challenging for the foreseeable future, but it presents a tremendous opportunity.
 In today’s world of overwhelming choices, the most engaging and simple option wins.